TakuyaShintate/tsts/docs/_sources/tutorials/train.rst.txt

 Put **.csv** files to train directory (used for training) and valid directory (used for validation).

-.. note:: Any directory names can be used
+.. note:: Any directory names can be used.

 🗂 Directory Structure
 ----------------------